SPEAKERS for the 13th Annual GIVE THANKS FOR SCRUM event (2021)

 Session Topic: ORDER FOR FREE (Because All Systems Are Self-Organizing)

 Harrison Owen convened the First International Symposium on Organization Transformation.
-He the original discoverer of what has come to be called “Open Space Technology.”
+He is the original discoverer of what has come to be called “Open Space Technology.”

 As a consultant, HARRISON OWEN’s focus has been to assist organizations as they negotiate a transforming world.
 In some cases his role has been little more than holding the hands of the anxious.
 In other situations his function was more overt, assisting organizations in the sometimes painful process of self-understanding and renewal.
 In all situations the organizational mythology and culture was the focal point, and the power of self-organization the ultimate driver.